IBM/eventing-openliberty-blockchain/README.md

 1. Within **FABRIC ENVIRONMENTS**, select the ` + ` icon to create a customized blockchain network.

-1. Select `Create  new from template`, using a template blockchain network structure created by IBM Blockchain platform team
+1. Select `Create  new from template`, using a template blockchain network structure created by IBM Blockchain platform team.

 1. As we are creating a **2 Org network** select **2 Org template (2CAs, 2 peers, 1 channel)**